About Us

 We Rescue and Distribute Food

-In 2025 alone, Food Bank of Alaska sourced and distributed 10.1 million pounds of food, including 4.4 million pounds recovered through retail and wholesale partnerships.
+In 2025, Food Bank of Alaska sourced and distributed 10.1 million pounds of food — including 4.4 million pounds recovered through retail and wholesale partnerships.

 We Strengthen Access to Nutrition

 Food distribution is only part of the solution.
-We connect Alaskans to federal nutrition programs like SNAP and the Senior Farmers Market Nutrition Program, helping families, children and older adults access consistent, reliable food purchasing power.
+Food Bank of Alaska connects Alaskans to federal nutrition programs like SNAP and the Senior Farmers Market Nutrition Program, helping families, children and older adults access consistent, reliable food purchasing power.

 When public programs are strong, households are stronger.